EldhosePoulose/eldhosepoulose/README.md

 - 🌱 Nurturing skills in Data Science/Machine Learning
 - 💡 I'm interested in all things data: Machine Learning, Data Science, Big Data, Cloud and AI
-- 👯 I’m looking to collaborate on Course creations.
+- 👯 I’m looking to collaborate on Data Science/Machine Learning Course creations.
 - 💬 Talk to me about: Travelling, Technology, Interior Designs or anything that interests you.
 - 📚 Book Currently reading "The Singularity Is Near: When Humans Transcend Biology Book by Ray Kurzweil"
 - 🛸 Lived/Visited in: 🇨🇭Switzerland 🇩🇪 Germany 🇦🇹 Austria 🇫🇷 France 🇮🇳 India